 The General Education Requirement in the Biological Sciences

 All students are required to complete at least two quarters of Biological Sciences course work to satisfy the General Education requirement in the Biological Sciences.
-The goal is to provide students of all majors and academic interests with a broad foundational understanding of biology and an opportunity to focus on a specific area of interest within the discipline.
+The goal of the first quarter course is to provide students with a broad foundational understanding of biology and an understanding of scientific reasoning and experimental approaches to hypothesis testing.
+The second course provides an opportunity to focus on a specific area of interest within Biology.
 The requirement should be completed by the end of the second year.

-1. A two-quarter General Education Sequence for non–Biological Sciences majors.
-Students choose one of two options:
+1. A two-quarter General Education Sequence for non–Biological Sciences majors:

-4. Completion of three quarters of the Advanced Biology Fundamentals Sequence.
-Students with a score of 4 or 5 on the AP Biology test who complete the first three quarters of an Advanced Biology Fundamentals Sequence will be awarded a total of two quarters of credit to be counted toward the general education requirement in the biological sciences and three quarters of credit for Biological Sciences Fundamentals courses.
+5. Completion of three quarters of the Advanced Biology Fundamentals Sequence.
+Students granted credit for BIOS 10130 due to their AP, IB, or A-Level exam scores have the option to enroll in the Advanced Biology Fundamentals Sequence.
+Students who complete the first three quarters of an Advanced Biology Fundamentals Sequence (BIOS 20234 Molecular Biology of the Cell through BIOS 20236 Biological Dynamics) will be awarded an additional 100 units to be counted toward the general education requirement in the biological sciences and three quarters of credit for Biological Sciences Fundamentals courses.
 For more information about the Advanced Biology Fundamentals Sequence, see the Biological Sciences Program of Study page in this catalog.
+This option is especially appropriate for students who plan to major in Biological Sciences and prepare for a career in research, but it is open to all qualified students including those planning a career in the health professions.

-For students who do not plan to prepare for the health professions or pursue a major that requires specific courses for the general education requirement, a score of 4 or 5 on the AP Biology test confers credit for BIOS 10130 Principles of Biology or BIOS 10140 Inquiry-based Exploration of Biology.
-These students complete the general education requirement in the Biological Sciences with either one or two Topics courses, depending on how the requirements in the mathematical and physical sciences are met; students should contact their College adviser for details.
+Upon enrollment in the College, students with select scores from the AP, IB, or A-Level exams will be awarded credit for BIOS 10130 Principles of Biology.
+For students who do not plan to prepare for the health professions or pursue a major that requires specific courses for the general education requirement, this credit will apply toward the general education sequence for non-Biological Science majors articulated above.
+These students should complete the general education requirement in the Biological Sciences with either one or two Topics courses for non-majors, depending on how the requirements in the mathematical and physical sciences are met; students should contact their academic adviser for details.

 General Education Sequences for Non–Biological Sciences Majors